iandailis/IanEngine/README.md

 # IanEngine
-3D engine running on Vulkan/GLFW and packaged/installed with CMake.
+3D graphics engine running on Vulkan/GLFW and packaged/installed with CMake.

 To install:
 1. Go to IanEngine-lib